saikumarui99/Flux-Simple-Time-ticking-Alaram-system/README.md

 # Flux-Simple-Time-ticking-Alaram-system
-Based on the architecture suggestions from Facebook, this boilerplate will help you deal with it.
+Based on the architecture suggestions from Facebook, this alaram  will help you set time automatically.
 It has included the flux-react extension to React JS, flux-react.

 Read more about FLUX over at Facebook Flux and I wrote a post about it too: My experiences building a FLUX application and React JS and FLUX